-Sedgefield Ratepayers Executive Committee has a valuable asset in their secretary, Lilith Seals who’s held the position for several years now.
-She is enthusiastic and committed to the role of the Ratepayers Association being a recognised and proven vehicle to engage with our municipal authorities and other officials concerning infrastructure, maintenance and developments relating to Sedgefield, Smutsville and Sizimile and to hold them accountable for responsible governance and service delivery.
+Sedgefield Ratepayers Executive Committee had a valuable asset in their secretary, Lilith Seals who held the position for several years before becoming their chairperson.
+She was enthusiastic and committed to the role of the Ratepayers Association being a recognised and proven vehicle to engage with our municipal authorities and other officials concerning infrastructure, maintenance and developments relating to Sedgefield, Smutsville and Sizimile and to hold them accountable for responsible governance and service delivery.

-She's a small powerhouse, quietly getting things done.
-At 84 years old, she’s still a ‘pro’ at organising meetings and arranging venues, taking minutes and writing letters, and attending many public and ward meetings to stay abreast of matters relating to or affecting the Sedgefield /Smutsville community.
+She was a small powerhouse, quietly getting things done.
+At 84 years old, she was still a ‘pro’ at organising meetings and arranging venues, taking minutes and writing letters, and attending many public and ward meetings to stay abreast of matters relating to or affecting the Sedgefield /Smutsville community.
+She eventually retired at the end of 2022 and handed over the reins to an equally competent person with admirable credentials, Dr. Andy Brough.

 Lilith's mother, Dr. Nellie Downes, was actively involved in village affairs from the time the family came to live here and was elected to be the town’s first mayor.
 Therefore, her daughter, Lilith has a long history with the village that goes back 70 years to 1950 when they all first came on holiday here and fell in love with Sedgefield.